 From its humble beginnings as a small rural settlement on the River Clyde, it rapidly expanded into an industrial hub of international trade and shipbuilding before maturing into the creative and diverse city it is today.
 Glasgow has a lot to be proud of.

 Let’s take a closer look at what Glasgow is most famous for!

 Glasgow’s architectural scene is diverse, to say the least, offering a varied backdrop that draws tourists to the city.
 You will find an eclectic mix of modern and historic architecture side by side, offering character and dramatic photo opportunities.

 While tenement buildings are famous throughout the UK, they are particularly popular in Scotland.
-Built-in the 18th and 19th century to provide accommodation in the rapidly growing city during the industrial era, these flats are still the go-to style of choice with many buyers where these striking red sandstone victorian make up the majority of buildings in some of Glasgow’s most vibrant locations such as the West End and Shawlands.
+Built in the 18th and 19th centuries to provide accommodation in the rapidly growing city during the industrial era, these flats are still the go-to style of choice with many buyers where these striking red sandstone victorian make up the majority of buildings in some of Glasgow’s most vibrant locations such as the West End and Shawlands.

 The south side’s Pollokshields is still made up of dramatic mansions, and a variety of grand Victorian buildings are sprawled across the city center, including the Central Station, Glasgow University, Glasgow City Chambres, Victoria Infirmary, and Kelvingrove Museum.

 The most infamous of Glasgow’s historic buildings are those designed by the world-famous architect, artist, and interior designer Charles Rennie Mackintosh.
 After qualifying from the Glasgow School of Art, he quickly became a man who forever changed the art world.